Shree2604/Solutions-to-30-Days-Of-Python/Day 15 - Python_Type_Errors/Exercises_Python_Type_Errors.md

 ## 💻 Exercises: Day 15

-1. Open you python interactive shell and try all the examples covered in this section.**
+1. Open you python interactive shell and try all the examples covered in the lecture.**